open-sdg/open-sdg-site-starter/README.md

-# Sustainable Development Goals - Indicators starter
+# Open SDG - Site starter

-This is a starter repository to help in implementing the [sdg-theme](https://github.com/ONSdigital/sdg-theme) platform.
-See there for documentation.
+This is a starter repository to help in implementing the [Open SDG](https://github.com/open-sdg/open-sdg) platform.
+[See here for documentation](https://github.com/open-sdg/open-sdg/tree/master/docs).